Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider0.rst

 Considerations when applying SUEWS to your own study area
 ---------------------------------------------------------

-The SUEWS manual provides some `guidance  <https://suews.readthedocs.io/en/latest/prepare-to-run-the-model.html>`_ for the running at a new site.
+The SUEWS manual (`Grimmond et al. 2020 <Grimmond2020>`_)  provides some `guidance <https://suews.readthedocs.io/en/latest/prepare-to-run-the-model.html>`_ for the running at a new site.
 In particular read this `section
 <https://suews.readthedocs.io/en/latest/prepare-to-run-the-model.html#preparation-of-data>`_.  `You can <CalcParam0>` calculate some parameters from observations.

 .. toctree::